srhkansal/ml-notes/21-Neural-Network-performance-improvements.md

 - Vanishing Gradient
 - Overfitting
   - Dropouts - dropout only on training time, not on testing time
+    - Convergence will be slow due to dropout
+    - loss functions will be affected due to dropout and as a result debugging gradients calculations will be difficult
   - Early stopping
 - Normalization
   - Noramalizing inputs